Guidance on answering Single Best Answer questions (SBAs)

 It is in your best interests to ensure that for each of the 100 answers, one lozenge is filled in by the end of the examination.

-If you mark two or more boxes on the same question, no mark will be awarded, even if one of the answers you choose is the correct one.
+If you mark 2 or more boxes on the same question, no mark will be awarded, even if one of the answers you choose is the correct one.

 Please ensure you clearly and fully erase any mistakes.

 Specimen SBA question and answer

 A 24-year-old presents at 27 weeks into her second pregnancy feeling unwell, with backache, fever and rigors.
 She has a temperature of 39.5°C. Urinalysis shows leucocytes and protein +++.
 Her blood pressure is 80/50.